jonathanstathakis/cms/bordeaux/bordeaux/guildsomm_bordeauxexpert.md

 - classification of reds:
 	- included 57 chateaux
 	- chateaux were divided into 5 categories called *growths* (?) under the top level *grand cru classé*
-	- first growths:
+	- first growths: Lafite, Latour, Margaux, and Haut-Brion
-		- Lafite
-		- Latour
-		- Margeaux
-		- Haut-Brion
 - classification of stickies:
-	- 21 chateaux
 	- 3 categories: *second cru*, *premiers crus*, *premier cru supérieur* (Château d'Yquem)
+	- 21 chateaux in total.
 - changes in status of chateaux over time has added 4 chateaux to the red classification for a total of 61, 27 classified for white (sticky or dry?)
 - in 1973 Château Mouton-Rothschild was elevated to premier cru classé
 - Not the first time classification of Bordeaux was attempted, but certainly the most enduring.